5 Things Every Trades Website Must Have

 February 10, 2026 · Built to Rank

-Most trades business websites fail for the same reasons.
+Most trades business websites struggle for the same reasons.
 They are slow.
 They are hard to use on a phone.
 They bury the phone number.
 They have no clear call to action.
-A website that does not convert visitors into calls is not an asset.
-It is a liability.
+A website should make it easier for customers to understand what you do, trust your business, and contact you.

-Here are the five things every trades business website needs to actually generate leads.
+Here are the five things every trades business website needs to support more serious inquiries.

 1. Mobile-First Design

-Over 70 percent of searches for local trades businesses happen on a mobile phone.
-If your website is hard to use on a phone, most of your potential customers are bouncing immediately and calling your competitor instead.
+Many searches for local trades businesses happen on a mobile phone.
+If your website is hard to use on a phone, potential customers may leave before they understand what you offer.

 Mobile-first does not mean your site just barely works on mobile.
 It means it was designed for mobile from the ground up.
 Text is readable without zooming.
 Buttons are big enough to tap.
 The phone number is one tap to call.
 The contact form is easy to fill out on a touchscreen.